ramp106/amiando/README.md

 All attributes should be used in snake_case format instead of the CamelCase used in the official documentation.
 For example, for a user, you should call first_name instead of firstName.

-### Pro-Tips

-In case of such error when you try to run tests:

-    webmock-1.7.10/lib/webmock/http_lib_adapters/typhoeus_hydra_adapter.rb:167:in `alias_method': undefined method `queue' for class `Typhoeus::Hydra' (NameError)

-probably you need to install:

-    libcurl

 ## Documentation